will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

     2272
     2272
 ```
-In general, it feels helpful and important to have these kinds of lightweight, human verifiable "spot checks" even on outputs that are hard to cheat on.
+In general, it feels helpful and important to have these kinds of lightweight, human verifiable "spot checks".
 Even with a nice, verifiable task like we do here, asking the model to "verify all its outputs" still doesn't engender a strong enough degree of trust that it did the right thing, at least for these experimental tasks where you are less confident in its outputs.

 After running the benchmarking step, Claude also generated this report: